LispCookbook/cl-cookbook/data-structures.md

 ~~~lisp
 (defparameter my-plist (list :foo "foo" :bar "bar"))
 ~~~

+A plist is a key-value store, like hash-tables.
+However, unlike hash-tables:

+- a plist can store twice the same key.
+As such, it can be used as a queue (a "Last In First Out"), read below.
+- a plist is inherently a (linked) list, and has the same performance characteristics.
+For non-small data sets, use hash-tables.
+  - plists are OK for configuration variables, user settings, manipulating function arguments, small internal data structures…
+- you can't really use strings as keys.

 The keys could be any other object, but if they are not comparable by `eq` (the lowest-level equality function), like strings (that are